 19. order_id: The order that generated this shipment.

 20. order_date: The date on which that order was placed; note that for renewal orders, this is the date of renewal.

 21. target_ship_date: The expected shipment date for this shipment; this is the date that determines what batch a shipment belongs to.

 22. subscription_cycle_count: Tells you what shipment number this is for the subscription ID that matches this subscription.

 23. customer_cycle_count: Tells you what # of shipment is this (across all products, subscriptions, etc.) that this customer has received from you?
 Note that this is sequential by when the shipment was created.
-Order Information The same number as shipment_number.
+This field is the same number as shipment_number.

 24. customer_note: Customer notes associated with the customer who purchased this shipment.

 25. subscription_notes: Subscription notes that map to the subscription that generated this shipment.
 Note that Cancellation reasons show up in subscription notes as well.

 26. subscription_term: Number form of how many cycles this customer has pre-paid.
 E.g. 1 for month-to-month subscriptions, 3 for a 3-month prepay, etc.

 27. tracking_number: If applicable, the tracking number for the shipment.

 28. subscription_metadata: If available, metadata entered about the subscription.
 Includes survey information.

 29. cart_metadata: If available, metadata entered about the shopping cart that generated this shipment.
 Gift Information